jeremymchacon/multieditR_Package/readme.md

 ## Repository for the multieditR package

 multiEditR helps identify edits from Sanger Sequences.
-The algorithms were developed by Mitch Kleusner, and put into this R package by Jeremy Chacón.
+The algorithms were developed by Mitch Kluesner, and put into this R package by Jeremy Chacón.

 It can take as input a sample Sanger sequence, and either a control Sanger or fasta file, a motif within which to look for edits, the base being edited and expected edited base, and return whether edits were found.